-Listen out for ... the bells which are usually rung before each service and special occasions, and ... the organ, which our band of organists play almost every service..
+Listen out for ... the bells which are usually rung before each service and special occasions, and ... the organ, which our team of organists play almost every service.

-Click above on the 'Services and Events' tab and then on the sub tab 'Regular Services' for full details.
+Click on the 'Services and Events' link, left, and then on the tab 'Regular Services' for full details.
 Other services and events are listed under sub tabs 'Special Events' and 'Other Events'.

 Check the Calendar for exact dates as the usual pattern of services varies from time to time.